 About

-Ed Ou is an Emmy and Peabody Award winning visual journalist and documentary filmmaker.
+Ed Ou is an Emmy and Peabody Award-winning staff visual journalist with Reuters, documentary filmmaker and cinematographer.

-His documentaries have been awarded a Peabody, an Alfred I. duPont–Columbia University Award, an International Reporting Award from the Overseas Press Club, a Canadian Screen Award, and a team Edward.
+His documentaries have been awarded a Peabody, two Alfred I. duPont–Columbia University Awards, International Reporting Awards from the Overseas Press Club, a Canadian Screen Award, and a team Edward.
 R Murrow award, among others.

-His photojournalism has been recognised by multiple World Press Photo Awards, a Global Vision Award, World Understanding Award, Documentary Journalism Awards, and Photographer of the Year Award from POYi.
+His photojournalism has been recognised by multiple World Press Photo Awards, a Global Vision Award, World Understanding Award, Documentary Journalism Awards, and multiple Photographer of the Year Awards from POYi.

 He has been selected for a Getty Images Editorial Grant, PDN 30 Under 30, and took part in the World Press Photo Joop Swart Masterclass.
 He was also awarded the City of Perpignan Young Reporter Award at Visa Pour L'Image and the Young Reporter Prize from the Prix Bayeux-Calvados Award for War Correspondents.